PopGenClustering/Clumppling/README.md

 You may upload the input files, run the program by following the instructions in the notebook without needing to code, and download the results directly.

 ## How to Install
+Open your favorite shell (i.e. command line interpreter), or get one if you do not have one yet.

 1. Install [Python3](https://www.python.org/downloads/).
 Versions above 3.7 are recommended.
 2. (Recommended) Install [conda](https://www.anaconda.com/download) and create a virtual environment ``clumppling-env`` by
    ````